-Cost of Sales (also referred to as cost of goods sold [COGS]) is a very important financial performance metric, as it tracks your ability to manufacture/deliver goods and services at a reasonable cost.
+Cost of Sales (also referred to as Cost of Goods Sold [COGS]) is a very important financial performance metric, as it tracks your ability to manufacture/deliver goods and services at a reasonable cost.
+It represents the direct costs related to the manufacturing of goods/services that are sold to your customers during a specific period.
+These costs typically include expenses such as raw materials, labour, and manufacturing overheads directly related to production.

-What should be included in your Cost of Sales?
+What should be included in your Cost of Sales/ COGS?

 Business owners often get stuck on what should be included in their cost of sales.